×

 When should I seek medical attention for knee pain?

-You should seek medical attention for knee pain if it is severe, lasts more than a few weeks, or is accompanied by instability or unusual sounds in the joint.
-Prompt evaluation is essential to address potential underlying issues.
+If pain is severe, lasts more than a few weeks, or is accompanied by instability or swelling, see a healthcare professional promptly.

 What treatment options are available for medial knee discomfort?